Nafidinara/bot-pancakeswap/README.md

 <img src="./assets/advanced.png">

 ### What's will you get
-To avoid scam, I will invite you to my private repository, and you will get whole of code, and any update if I push new update.
-Please only contact to Discord : <code>countdown#4008</code> or <code>nafidinara@gmail.com</code> with subject <b>PancakeSwap Bot Info</b> for more info.
+Please only contact to Discord : <code>algarox#0785</code> or <code>nafidinara@gmail.com</code> with subject <b>PancakeSwap Bot Info</b> for more info.
 For error or problem questions please open issues in GitHub, don't email me.
 Maybe I'll slow response on weekend.
 Thanks!

 ## HOW TO RUN
 1. clone this repository